 Call us and schedule a consultation to review your case and start working on getting your DUI record expunged.

-Our criminal defense attorneys would be more than happy to assess the details of your case.
+Our Grand Rapids DUI attorneys would be more than happy to assess the details of your case.
 To request a free consultation, call John Engman & Associates at (616) 454-5222.